 About DolPHIN 2

-Despite global prevention initiatives, mother to child transmission (MTCT) remains a major route of HIV infection.
+Despite global prevention initiatives, vertical transmission remains a major route of HIV infection.

-In sub-Saharan Africa, over 1 in 5 HIV-infected pregnant women are diagnosed in late pregnancy each year, and represent the group most likely to transmit HIV to their infants due to delayed initiation of combination antiretroviral therapy (cART).
+In sub-Saharan Africa, over 1 in 5 pregnant women living with HIV are diagnosed in late pregnancy each year, and represent the group most likely to for their infants to aquire HIV due to delayed initiation of combination antiretroviral therapy (cART).

-Since risk of MTCT is directly related to maternal HIV viral load, HIV drugs which result in very fast rates of viral load decline may be more effective at preventing MTCT of HIV, and make the global goal of elimination of MTCT more likely to be achieved.Dolutegravir (DTG) is a new agent which results in significantly faster viral load declines than Efavirenz (EFV)-based therapy, which is the current first line in sub-Saharan Africa.
+Since risk of vertical transmission is directly related to maternal HIV viral load, HIV drugs which result in very fast rates of viral load decline may be more effective at preventing vertical transmission of HIV, and make the global goal of elimination of vertical transmission more likely to be achieved.Dolutegravir (DTG) is a new agent which results in significantly faster viral load declines than Efavirenz (EFV)-based therapy, which is the current first line in sub-Saharan Africa.

 The DolPHIN 2 clinical trial assesses whether dolutegravir is superior to efavirenz in mothers initiating cART in the third trimester of pregnancy (third trimester) in achieving undetectable HIV viral load at delivery, which is the only validated proxy for reducing risk of vertical transmission of HIV.
-The trial is designed to yield high-quality evidence on the efficacy and safety of dolutegravir to allow definitive recommendations, and operational guidance to be established for use of dolutegravir to reduce MTCT in this high-risk scenario.
-The trial will recruit 250 late presenting HIV+ pregnant women who will be randomised 1:1 to DTG- or EFV-containing cART.
+The trial was designed to yield high-quality evidence on the efficacy and safety of dolutegravir to allow definitive recommendations, and operational guidance to be established for use of dolutegravir to reduce vertical transmission in this high-risk scenario.
+The trial recruited 268 late presenting pregnant women living with HIV who were randomised 1:1 to DTG- or EFV-containing cART.

-In addition to trial, qualitative and pharmacoeconomic studies will further support the implementation of dolutegravir.
+In addition to the trial, qualitative and pharmacoeconomic studies were undertaken to further support the implementation of dolutegravir.

 Click on the videos to the right to learn more.